jacob-8/kitbook/packages/kitbook/src/docs/7-visual-regression-testing.md

 # Visual Regression Testing

-The simple [[3-component-variants|Variants]] format of Kitbook enables easy visual regression testing of all your components using [Playwright](https://playwright.dev/).
+The simple [[3-component-variants|Variants]] format enables easy visual regression testing of all your components using [Playwright](https://playwright.dev/) and a GitHub action to post the results on your PR as seen [here](https://github.com/jacob-8/kitbook/pull/30#issuecomment-1783993937).

 ## Install Playwright